-Collegiate School writes to notify you of an incident that may affect the privacy of some of your information.
-We take this incident seriously, and this letter provides details of the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.
+AdviceOne, LLC ("AdviceOne") is writing to notify you of a recent incident that may affect some of your information.
+This letter provides you with information about the incident, our response, and steps you may take to protect against possible misuse of your information, should you feel it necessary to do so.